lblake/Front-End-Projects/pricing-component-with-toggle/README.md

 Users should be able to:

-- See hover states for interactive elements
+- View the optimal layout for the component depending on their device's screen size
+- Control the toggle with both their mouse/trackpad and their keyboard

-### Screenshots
+### Screenshot

 ![image](./images/pricing-component-annually-screenshot.png)
 ![image](./images/pricing-component-monthly-screenshot.png)